December 9-10, 2023

 I did not get a registration confirmation email?

 Check your spam filter.
-If that does not work, then please send an email to firstname.lastname@example.org to request a confirmation email.
+To receive a copy of your registration email, please log in to your RunSignUp account, scroll down to your upcoming events, and click on Manage Registration.
+If that does not work, then please send an email to [email protected] to request a confirmation email.

 We will not accept any deferments after that time for any reason.
 There is a $15 fee to defer.